-Translation Tools Such As GT Are Fine In Select Circumstances
+Translation Tools, Such As GT, Are Fine In Certain Circumstances

 For the purpose of translating individual words here and there, machine translation is fine.
 If you need to know the Albanian term for “mollusk” (hint: it’s gocë deti) you’re all set.
 If you just need to get the gist of a sentence or headline you saw in an article, it’s fine.

 But if your goal is professional quality software translation for business or marketing purposes and you’re working on localizing your brand for a new market, pure machine translation is the last thing you want and if you go down that route you might as well hire a parrot.

 A trained human translator is typically well versed and specialized in his or her field.